Michelle Smith (hurdler)

-Michelle Smith (born 18 June 2006) is a sprinter from the United States Virgin Islands.
+Michelle Mycah Leonie Smith (born June 18, 2006) is a sprinter from the United States Virgin Islands.
 In 2023, she became national champion in the 100 metres and the 400 metres hurdles.

 Early life

 She is from the island of Saint Croix.
 She attended Montverde Academy in Florida.
 In November 2023, she signed a letter of intent to attend the University of Georgia.